 (a) A marine Incident or a marine casualty as defined in the Code of International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Marine Incident (Casualty Investigation Code, effective 1 January 2010);

-(b) Serious Harm to the Marine Environment or to other existing legitimate sea uses, whether accidental or not, or a situation in which such Serious Harm to the Marine Environment is a reasonably foreseeable consequence of the situation; and/or
+(b) [A significant unanticipated or unpermitted adverse impact] [] to the Marine Environment or to other existing legitimate sea uses, whether accidental or not, or a situation in which such [] [adverse impact was only narrowly avoided] is a reasonably foreseeable consequence of the situation; and/or

 (c) Damage to a submarine cable or pipeline, or any Installation.

-“Incidents Register” means a register maintained under regulation 33 (2) (e).
+“Incidents Register” means [a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events].

 “Inspector” means a person acting under Part XI of these regulations.